markfirmware/Examples/README.md

 These examples are included in the Ultibo core installer download and can be found from the Lazarus IDE by selecting Tools, Example Projects.. from the menu.

+### Gitpod Cloud IDE support

+The QEMU examples can be run in the cloud.
+[This link will open a gitpod workspace on markfirmware/Examples (branch examples-gitpod.)](https://gitpod.io/#https://github.com/markfirmware/Examples/tree/examples-gitpod)
+(It may take a few minutes to start the workspace.)
+The [.gitpod.yml file](.gitpod.yml) is configured to run example 01 and it will be displayed in a separate browser window.

+To run a different example, enter control-c in the terminal window and enter

+    ./run-qemu-example [EXAMPLE]
+where EXAMPLE is the example folder (such as "01-HellowWorld".)
+If EXAMPLE is omitted, the list of available examples is listed.

 ### Example projects included:

 * 01-HelloWorld - Classic hello world example.